 Provide examples.
 Add images to them (if the tasks have them).
 For example, if a task requires evaluating the quality of an image, put both high-quality and low-quality images in the instructions.
 If the task is to identify the type of clothing in a picture, describe the possible options in the instructions and illustrate the text with images.

-If you are using offline acceptance, the instructions should briefly and clearly list the acceptance criteria.
+If you are using assignments review, the instructions should briefly and clearly list the acceptance criteria.

 Haste lowers the quality of responses, so you should allow a little extra time to complete the task.